Disappearance of William Tyrrell: Case data

 The case has led to a record number of over 2,800 calls to NSW Crime Stoppers alone since Tyrrell disappeared.
 The police have interviewed more than 1,000 people in connection with the case.
 There have been 11,000 documents created by the police.
 The search has gone global as far as Europe and the US.
 Crime Stoppers websites in up to 26 countries have been asked by the Australian Federal Police to post an appeal for information about the case.
 The police have identified 690 persons of interest to their inquiry and have called in other specialist squads within the State Crime Command to investigate many such persons as low-priority targets so that the rest are being questioned by "Strike Force Rosann".
 The Australian reported that it is possible detectives have already interviewed the person or persons involved.

 2018 search

-On 12 June 2018, police announced that they will undertake a "large-scale forensic search" in bushland around Kendall, which will last for three to four weeks and be run by search experts from the Public Order and Riot Squad.
+On 12 June 2018, police announced that they were planning to undertake a "large-scale forensic search" in bushland around Kendall, which would last for three to four weeks and be run by search experts from the Public Order and Riot Squad.